 Individuals with clefts will likely undergo several surgeries before 18 to repair defects and treat related conditions.
 Treatments may include follow-up surgeries starting at around two and continuing through the teen years.

 Initial surgery may involve removing tissue from the palate and relocating it to the cleft.
 In doing so, the gap is closed.
 Flaps may be created on both sides of the cleft to rebuild lip appearance, structure, and function or to build the structure of the palate or roof of the mouth.
 Tissues and muscles may be repositioned, and incisions are closed.
 Depending on your child’s needs, additional procedures may be necessary to address related conditions and prevent complications.
 These include treatment of the tubes in the eardrum to address recurrent infections and reconstructive surgeries to the nose and jaws.

 Regardless of your child’s specific needs, they are in great hands with our surgeons at Liberty Oral & Facial Surgery.
 What we do now makes a transformative difference in your child’s health and overall wellbeing for life.
-Schedule an appointment at our Post Falls office at (208) 264-4665 or at our Spokane Valley location by calling (509) 822-2774.
+Please call us at 509-922-2273 or schedule your appointment today.